Twilight Zone: The Movie

 The third sequence, directed by Joe Dante, is an adaptation of “It’s a Good Life.”
 When Helen Foley (Kathleen Quinlan) accidentally bumps her car into the bicycle of Anthony, she offers to drive him home to his family.
 Upon her arrival, the family (Kevin McCarthy and others) ask her to join them for dinner.
 Cartoons are playing throughout the entire house.
 She soon realizes that there are very strange things happening at the house, and that the boy who brought her there may be the reason why.

-The fourth sequence, directed by George Miller, is an adaptation of “Nightmare at 20,000 Feet.”
-A nervous and analytical statistician (John Lithgow) boards a flight.
+The fourth sequence, directed by George Miller, is an adaptation of “Nightmare at 20,000 Feet.”A nervous and analytical statistician (John Lithgow) boards a flight.
 As the flight experiences a severe thunderstorm in the clouds, the man becomes hysterical when he believes he sees something on the wing attempting to crash the plane.

-I try my best to not rag on films too hard, mainly choosing to accentuate the positive, because I know how hard it is to create something special, but the second segment by Spielberg is actually way worse than the first segment.
+I try my best to not rag on films too hard, mainly choosing to accentuate the positive, because I know how hard it is to create something special, but the second segment by Spielberg is actually much worse than the first segment.
 This is one of the few times that I can recall Spielberg delivering something unwatchable.
 I love Spielberg, but trust me – this segment should be skipped entirely.

 Overall – 3/5

-Twilight Zone:The Movie is really uneven, but the segments by George Miller and Joe Dante are both fantastic.
+Twilight Zone: The Movie is really uneven, but the segments by George Miller and Joe Dante are both fantastic.
 I grew up watching the series as a child, and I am sad to report that this film does not quite hit the nail on the head.
-This is one of the few times where Spielberg’s aim was way off, and Landis’s film was ruined by both tragedy and an overly grim script.
-Fans of Joe Dante and George Miller will still want to watch the latter half of the film which really delivers and shows exactly how great this anthology could have been.
+This is one of the few times where Spielberg made something that I dislike with a passion, and Landis’s film was ruined by both tragedy and an overly grim script.
+Fans of Joe Dante and George Miller will still want to watch the latter half of the film which really delivers on the promise of how great this anthology could have been.
+Warner’s newly reprinted Blu-ray is the same VC-1 encoded release from 2007 that has been out of print for a while.
+I am happy that they have given the film a re-release for those who missed the disc, but expectations should be tempered.